Anna Maria Taigi

-Anna Maria Taigi (29 May 1769 - 9 June 1837), born Anna Maria Giannetti, was an Italian Roman Catholic professed member from the Secular Trinitarians.
-She married Domenico Taigi, a brash and impulsive individual though devoted to his wife.
-Taigi experienced a series of ecstasies during her life and was reported to have heard the voices of God and Jesus Christ on several occasions.
-She became a Secular Trinitarian after experiencing a sudden religious conversion.
-That happened in the winter of 1790 at Saint Peter's Basilica when Taigi came into contact with a range of cardinals and luminaries, which included Vincent Strambi and the bishop Benedict Joseph Flaget.
+Anna Maria Taigi (née Giannetti; 29 May 1769 – 9 June 1837) was an Italian Catholic professed member from the Secular Trinitarians.
+Taigi reportedly experienced a series of ecstasies during her life and heard the voices of God and Jesus Christ on several occasions.

+She became a Secular Trinitarian after experiencing a sudden religious conversion in the winter of 1790 at Saint Peter's Basilica, when Taigi came into contact with a range of cardinals and luminaries, including Vincent Strambi and Benedict Joseph Flaget.

-The beatification process opened in 1863 under Pope Pius IX after she was titled as a Servant of God and Pope Benedict XV later beatified her in mid-1920.
+Her beatification process was opened in 1863 under Pope Pius IX, granting her the title Servant of God, and Pope Benedict XV beatified her in 1920.

 Life

 Childhood and education

 Anna Maria Giannetti was born in Siena, Italy on May 29, 1769, as an only child to Luigi Giannetti and Maria Masi.
 On May 30, 1769, she was baptized in her local parish church as "Anna Maria Gesualda Antonia Giannetti".

 Her father served as a pharmacist in a small store in Siena.
 However, he lost his fortune.
 In 1774, the family moved to Rome where Luigi found work as a household servant.
 From 1774 - 1776, Anna Maria attended a school, managed by the Filippini Sisters.
 After graduation, she worked as a domestic servant to help provide for her family.
 While living in Rome, she was nicknamed "Annette".
 In 1780, she received her Confirmation in the Archbasilica of Saint John Lateran and, in 1782, received her First Holy Communion in her parish church of San Francesco di Paola.